akihikodaki/dts/test_plans/rss_to_rte_flow_test_plan.rst

    All the packets are distributed to all the four queues.

-Notes: the default RSS functions are different among several NICs. here shows the printing of NIC with i40e driver.
+Notes: the default RSS functions are different among several NICs.
+Here shows the printing of NIC with i40e driver.

 Test case: enable ipv4-udp rss
 ==============================